The UAE is one of the largest oil producers in the world. Retail petrol prices here are amongst the cheapest.

 Motorists should refer to the owner’s manual to choose the correct type of fuel for their vehicle.
 There are no benefits to using a higher grade of petrol than that recommended by the manufacturer.

-In Dubai there are ENOC, EPPCO, and Emarat petrol stations.
+In Dubai there are ENOC, EPPCO, Emarat, and ADNOC petrol stations.
 The price of fuel is the same at all.